 Duck Foot Brewing Company: Drink This or the Bees Die

-At 6.8% alcohol volume, it is not a light beer but has the bold, full flavors hopheads seek in an IPA without compromising on taste because it is gluten free.
-The name and funky artwork add fun to this gluten free craft beer.duck foot brewing
+At 6.8% alcohol volume, it is not a light beer but has the bold, full flavors hop heads seek in an IPA without compromising on taste because it is gluten-free.
+The name and funky artwork add fun to this gluten-free craft beer.

 Holidaily Brewing Company: BuckWit Belgian

-Holidaily Brewing Company is based in Colorado.
-It brews beers using native gluten free grains like millet and buckwheat.
-Buckwheat is the main grain in its BuckWit Belgian beer.
+Holldaily Brewing Company is based in Colorado.
+They brew beers using native gluten-free grains like millet and buckwheat.
+Their BuckWit Belgian beer uses buckwheat as the main grain.

 Buckwheat gives the beer a nutty flavor that complements the citrus notes well.
 At the same time, it balances the sweetness in a way similar to traditional Belgian witbiers, which use wheat.
 The BuckWit Belgian beer has been trendy.
-Its refreshing taste and crisp texture satisfy cravings for Blue Moon or other witbiers, providing a great gluten free beer alternative.holidaily brewing co
+Its refreshing taste and crisp texture satisfy cravings for Blue Moon or other witbiers, providing a great gluten-free alternative.

 See Also: Is Stella Artois Gluten-Free?
 Explained in Detail